wasiqwiqar/GoogleReviewsParser/README.md

 ## Certificate Errors

 If you get a certificate error, you can ignore it.
 The script will still work.
 Or you can install the Selenium Wire certifcate to get rid of the error.

+## Additional Data

+If you need to parse additional data, simply add the corresponding header and the necessary array navigation in the `settings.py` file.